 Tasting Notes

-- Nose: vanilla, mango
+- Nose: Vanilla, mango

-- Finish: fades fast
+- Finish: Fades quickly

 The Balvenie DoubleWood 17yr